Mariel Rodriguez: Career

+In 2025, Rodriguez returned again to TV5 and became guest co-host and performer of Eat Bulaga! in the place of Tito Sotto.

 Personal life

-Rodriguez is an American citizen.
-She married actor-director Robin Padilla at the Taj Mahal in Agra, India on August 19, 2010.
+Rodriguez married actor-director Robin Padilla at the Taj Mahal in Agra, India, on August 19, 2010.
 They had met on the Philippine noon time variety show Wowowee when Padilla was temporarily a presenter.
 Rodriguez, a Catholic, did not convert to Islam following her marriage with Padilla, who is a Muslim.

 In March 2015, Rodriguez revealed that she had suffered a miscarriage, which would have been her first child with Padilla.
 In August 2015, Padilla announced that he and Rodriguez were expecting triplets.
 However, a few weeks after the announcement, a statement was released from Padilla's manager that Rodriguez had suffered a second miscarriage.

 On May 21, 2016, on an episode of It's Showtime, Rodriguez announced that she was pregnant for the third time.
-On August 13, 2016, it was announced that she and Padilla will have a daughter, due in November.
+On August 13, 2016, it was announced that she and Padilla would have a daughter, due in November.
 Their daughter, Maria Isabella, was born on November 14, 2016, in Delaware.
-She also gave birth to her 2nd child named Maria Gabriela who was born on November 15, 2019, in United States.
+She gave birth to her second child named Maria Gabriela who was born on November 15, 2019, also in the United States.